 Enter your WUSTL Key Credentials in the familiar prompt

 You now have an account in the WashU ArcGIS AGOL Organization and should now see the AGOL Home screen (see below).
 Please take a moment to open your profile (click the 'person' icon at the upper right) and fill in your page to include:

 WU department or affiliation

 To get started with ArcGIS Online, see this page for tutorials and links to online training content.
-To work with Storymaps, use the App Launcher icon (grid pattern of squares in the upper left of the AGOL window) to access that application or visit storymaps.arcgis.com and "Sign In" with your WUSTL Key if prompted.
+To work with Storymaps, use the App Launcher icon (grid pattern of squares in the upper right of the AGOL window) to access that application or visit storymaps.arcgis.com and "Sign In" with your WUSTL Key if prompted.